yorkerlin/StructuredNGD-DL/README.md

 * Todo:
     * Rewrite this readme file
     * Add bash scripts to reproduce results in the paper
-    * Add code for the SPD manifold optimization
+    * Add code for optimization on SPD manifolds